ooblex/ooblex/README.md

 Due to the size of the models, they cannot be hosted directly on github, but they can be downloaded from here: https://api.ooblex.com/models/

-More detailed explainations on how to program the Tensorthreads will be helpful, but for now using the brain.py as a template for your own AI scripts is intended.
-It is quite accessible if familiar with Python.
+The brain.py is a template for your own AI scripts.
+It is quite accessible if you're familiar with Python.
 Working with IBM's Watson Studio, exporting a Python-based version of a trained model can be directly imported into this brain.py file for rapid deployment of a high performing, low-latency. serialized model.

 Information on the core server files at play:
 ```